redhat-openstack/website/source/uncategorized/tunings-and-tweaks.html.md

          *          soft    nproc     10240
          root       soft    nproc     unlimited

-         opentstack-service restart
-         service httpd restart (on controller)
+Systemd (EL7, Fedora) uses per service limits and does not uses /etc/security/limits.conf .
+One possible way for setting a per service limit is creating a new service target in the /etc/systemd/system/ which will inherit and override from the packaged version of the target.

+/etc/systemd/system/rabbitmq-server.service:

+       .include /lib/systemd/system/rabbitmq-server.service
+       [Service]
+        LimitNOFILE=65535

+If the service already enabled and the service link points to the packaged version of the script, you need to disable and enable the service:

+       systemctl  stop rabbitmq-server
+       systemctl disable rabbitmq-server
+       systemctl enable rabbitmq-server
+       systemctl  start rabbitmq-server

+The systemd confing files need to be reload after configuration changes:

+       systemctl daemon-reload
-         By default lots of stuff seems to go to /var, if possible put /var on a bigger, faster drive

-         Try using SSD if available
+By default lots of stuff seems to go to /var, if possible put /var on a bigger, faster drive Try using SSD if available

 **Neutron**